Remember to cite LawCareers.Net on your application form if you apply to Capsticks Solicitors LLP.

 When and how to apply

-The firm welcomes applications for training contracts commencing in September 2020 and September 2021.
-The closing date for these applications will be confirmed in early 2019.
+The firm welcomes applications for training contracts commencing in September 2021 and September 2022.
+The closing date for these applications will be confirmed in 2020.
 Details on how to apply and where the roles will be based will be held on our website www.capsticks.com.

 - Corporate & Commercial